-- 4.78 The NPPF seeks to ensure the vitality of town centres by requiring planning policies to be positive and promote competitive town centre environments.
+4.78 The NPPF seeks to ensure the vitality of town centres by requiring planning policies to be positive and promote competitive town centre environments.
 Feedback received through early engagement on the Plan highlighted the importance of the Village Centre of Ponteland and Darras Hall Local Centre to the local community, with feedback suggesting there was a need to improve both centres.
 Concern was expressed over the lack of retail outlets and the increasing number of cafes and estate agents.
-This feedback reflects the findings of the Northumberland Town Centre and Retail Study. - 4.79 Policy PNP 19 therefore seeks to support the vitality, viability and competitiveness of Ponteland Village Centre and Darras Hall Local Centre to maintain or increase the quality of the retail offer in accordance with Objective 3 of the Plan.
+This feedback reflects the findings of the Northumberland Town Centre and Retail Study.